Building a Social Media Post Creator with the Agent Kit

 At this point the system has gathered the business name and location as well as a general idea of what the user wants the post to be about.
 Now we can create the next Specialist, which we'll name "Caption Creator", who can write the perefect text for our social media caption.

-As before, drag the robot icon from the lower left-hand corner onto the canvas, then click on the new node and name it "Caption Creator".
+As before, drag the robot icon from the lower left-hand corner onto the canvas, then click on the new component and name it "Caption Creator".
 Just like the Interviewer, the Caption Creator Specialist needs a persona and a task.
-So we can click on the node and fill them in as below:
+So we can click on the component and fill them in as below:

 Persona: